-To register for any of these camps, please go to the “registration” tab on the left.
+To register for any of this camp, please go to the “registration” tab on the left.
 You will receive an email from the Westmont coaching staff with more details after completing registration.

 Contact: Johnny Whallon, Assistant Men’s Soccer Coach

 Head Coach: Dave Wolf

-Dave Wolf will begin his 28th season at the helm of the Westmont Men's Soccer program in the upcoming fall.
-He has won 318 games in his time here at Westmont—and is the winningest coach in Westmont men’s soccer history.
-Fresh off a resurgent last couple seasons where the Warriors were back to back GSAC champions, Wolf is looking forward to directing this year's caps again.
+Dave Wolf has been at the helm of the Westmont Men's Soccer program since 1991.
+He has won over 300 games in his time here at Westmont—and is the winningest coach in Westmont men’s soccer history.
+Fresh off a resurgent last couple seasons where the Warriors have won 3 GSAC Championships in the last four years, Wolf is looking forward to directing this year's camps again.

 Asked to describe himself as a coach, Wolf replied, "The phrase that I would most associate with myself is ‘motivation through affirmation.’
 This isn’t because I am trying to be a good guy.
 The greatest joy I get in coaching is that I enjoy believing in people.
 I love getting behind people, telling them they can do the job we are asking them to do.
 I love encouraging, being positive.
 There are times to say hard things and be direct.
 But who I am is on the side of saying, ‘We can do this.
 You have the quality to accomplish this.
 I am going to believe in you all the way to the final whistle.’"

 A graduate of Wheaton (Ill.), where he is a member of the Athletic Hall of Honor, Wolf helped lead the Thunder to a NCAA Division III National Championship in 1984 and was named an NCAA All-American in 1985.
 Following his graduation, he played six years of professional indoor soccer.

-Wolf began his coaching career at Westmont in 1991 and has twice been named GSAC Coach of the Year.
+Wolf has been named GSAC Coach of the Year three times.
 He has coached 57 All-Americans and 5 GSAC Player of the Year recipients.